 - 16. If the reason for a request for relief is medical, the approved McMaster University Medical Form covering the relevant dates must be submitted.
-The student must be seen by a health care practitioner at the earliest possible date, normally on or before the date of the missed work and the health care practitioner must verify the duration of the illness. - 17.
+The student must be seen by a doctor at the earliest possible date, normally on or before the date of the missed work and the doctor must verify the duration of the illness. - 17.
 If the reason is non-medical, appropriate documentation with verifiable origin covering the relevant dates must be submitted, normally within three (3) business days. - 18.
 In some circumstances, students may be advised to submit a Petition for Special Consideration.